Young's Market Company Building

 Young's Market Company Building built in 1924 is a historic building located at 1610 West 7th Street, corner South Union Avenue, in the Westlake neighborhood of Los Angeles, California.

 It was originally a retail market and office building, designed by architect Charles F. Plummer.
-The Spanish Renaissance Revival style building features marble columns and a terra-cotta frieze.
-In 1958, Young's moved to a headquarters building on Central Avenue.

-In the 1980's it featured in the films Body Double and Fright Night.

 It has been renovated into 44 live-work lofts in 1997.

 The Young's Market Company Building commercial block is a Los Angeles Historic-Cultural Monument.
 On June 15, 2004, it was added to the National Register of Historic Places.